stellirin/unifi-controller/README.md

 Motivation for this project comes from the limitations of the source DEB.
 Specifically, the DEB is restricted to use MongoDB v3.4 because of how the UniFi scripts connect to a locally installed DB.
 However, UniFi runs perfectly fine on MongoDB v4.0 when connecting to a 'remote' MongoDB installation (i.e. via URI instead of socket).

 By default the controller will generate untrusted TLS certificates.
 This container can also use trusted certificates, for example from Let's Encrypt.
-The container will also watch any provided certificates for change and trigger a restart.
+The container will also watch any provided certificates for changes and trigger a restart.

 **\* \* \* NOTE: this project is still a WIP \* \* \***